Last updated: May 2026

 How to Get a Tax Identification Number (TIN) in Saudi Arabia

-If you are starting a business, freelancing, expanding a foreign company, or selling goods and services in Saudi Arabia, obtaining the correct tax registration is essential for legal compliance and smooth business operations.
+If you are starting a business, freelancing, expanding a foreign company, or selling goods and services in Saudi Arabia, obtaining the correct tax registration is essential for legal compliance and smooth operations.

 This guide explains how to obtain a Tax Identification Number (TIN) in Saudi Arabia, VAT registration thresholds, required documents, foreign company obligations, e-invoicing requirements, and how to complete registration through ZATCA step by step.